The BullStreet Neighborhood

 2,000 feet of Smith Branch Creek to be daylighted through new public park, helping to mitigate stormwater impact downstream

-112 events at Spirit Communications Park during first 10 months of operation
+190 special events at Spirit Communications Park in first two seasons

 2+ miles of new roadways completed, all with new underground utilities